pidupuis/blog/source/_posts/Manage-your-script-dependencies-the-right-way-in-Python-and-Perl.md

 Therefore, **it will take only two commands to set up an environment where your script will be able to run**, and this without explanation or additional documentation.
 Not only using this is beneficial in no time but it is a good practice shared by the entire community.

-Besides, you'll have to admit that knowing how to do it in two major languages without additional learning is kind of relaxing.
+Moreover, you don't need any additional learning to do it in two major languages.

 I hope you liked this tutorial.